Here is The Roundup, Edition 32, bringing you the best from around the web from the past two weeks!

 Those of you who have been long-time blog readers are no strangers to my perspective on saturated fat, dietary cholesterol, and their dubious connection to heart disease.
 It excites me to see this information becoming more and more mainstream as time goes on, and I’m hoping it will reach a tipping point soon.
 There are far too many people out there strictly avoiding meat, eggs, and animal fats due to unfounded fears over heart disease and other chronic conditions that have been falsely attributed to animal product consumption.

-I’ve written an eBook about the Diet-Heart Myth, and have covered this myth extensively in my book, Your Personal Paleo Code.
+I’ve written an eBook about the Diet-Heart Myth, and have covered this myth extensively in my book, Your Personal Paleo Code (published as The Paleo Cure in paperback).
 It may be one of the most important nutrition topics at the moment, and one that needs to be better understood by doctors and patients alike.

 If you have a family member or friend who thinks you’re killing yourself slowly by eating meat, butter, and eggs, I strongly recommend buying The Big Fat Surprise for them and letting them learn for themselves the truth about the role (or lack thereof) of dietary fat in causing heart disease.
 (And if you’re short on cash, you can always direct them to my free eBook on the topic!)